timbot1789/astro-theme-panda/src/content/posts/pr_review_standards.md

 description: ''
 ---

 This is a document I wrote for an open source project I am managing.
 I hope other people may find it useful.
+These standards are for a group of about a dozen developers of varying experience levels.
+Larger groups with larger codebases likely need stricter standards.
+Smaller groups with greenfield codebases may be able to get by with looser standards.

 # Do Not Harm the Code
 New code must improve the codebase.